 DB_PASSWORD=null

-We are using the same configuration for both files because we are using SQLite databases for both our main and testing databases.
-In the above code snippet, we have set our connection to sqlite
+You are using the same configuration for both files because both your main and testing databases use SQLite.
+In the previous code snippet, your connection is set to sqlite

 folder.
-We have yet to create this database.sqlite
+You have not yet created this database.sqlite

-folder at the root of your project and create this file.
+folder at the root of your project and create it.

-The final task in setting up our database is to use one of Laravel’s helpers to point to our SQLite database file in our database configuration file in config/database.php
+The final task in setting up your database is to use one of Laravel’s helpers to point to your SQLite database file in the database configuration file in config/database.php

 .
 Inside the config/database.php